DiffuserLite: Towards Real-time Diffusion Planning: A Lite Architecture for Real-time Diffusion Planning

 \section{A Lite Architecture for Real-time Diffusion Planning}

 Employing PRP results in a new lightweight architecture for diffusion planning, which we refer to as Diffuser{ Lite}.
-Diffuser{ Lite} can reduce the complexity of the fit distribution and significantly increase the decision-making frequency, achieving $\sim100$Hz on average for the need of real-time control.
+Diffuser{ Lite} can reduce the complexity of the fit distribution and significantly increase the decision-making frequency, achieving $122$Hz on average for the need of real-time control.
 We present the architecture overview in \cref{fig:3}, provide pseudocode for both training and inference in \cref{alg:training} and \cref{alg:inference}, and discuss detailed design choices in this section.

 \textbf{Diffusion model for each level:} We train $L$ diffusion models for all levels to generate state-only sequences.
 We employ DiT \citep{Peebles2022DiT} as the noise predictor backbone, instead of the more commonly used UNet \citep{ronneberger2015unet} due to the significantly reduced length of the generated sequences in each level (typically around $5$).
 This eliminates the need for $1$D convolution to extract local temporal features.
 To adapt the DiT backbone for temporal generation, we make minimal structural adjustments following \citep{dong2023aligndiff}.
-For conditional sampling, we utilize CFG instead of CG, as the slow gradient computation process of CG reduces the frequency of decision making.
-During the training phase, at each gradient step, we sample a batch of $H_0$-length trajectories, slice each of them into $L$ sub-trajectories $[\bm x_{0:H_{0}:1},\cdots,\bm x_{0:H_{L-1}:1}]$, evaluate their properties $\mathcal{C}(\bm x_{0,H_l,1})$ as an estimation of $\mathcal{C}(\bm x_{0:H_l:I_l})$, and then slice the sub-trajectories into evenly spaced training samples $\bm x_{0:H_l:I_l}$ for training the diffusion models.
-During the inference phase, as shown in the upper half of \cref{fig:3}, the diffusion model at each level generates multiple candidate plans for the critic to select the optimal one.
+For conditional sampling, we utilize CFG instead of CG, as the slow gradient computation process of CG reduces the frequency of decision-making.
+During the training phase, at each gradient step, we sample a batch of $H_0$-length trajectories, slice each of them into $L$ sub-trajectories $[\bm x_{0:H_{0}:1},\cdots,\bm x_{0:H_{L-1}:1}]$, evaluate their properties $\mathcal{C}(\bm x_{0:H_l:1})$ as an estimation of $\mathcal{C}(\bm x_{0:H_l:I_l})$ for condition at each level, and then slice the sub-trajectories into evenly spaced training samples $\bm x_{0:H_l:I_l}$ for training the diffusion models.
+During the inference phase, as shown in \cref{fig:3}, diffusion models generate multiple candidate plans level by level from 0 to $L-1$, and the optimal one is selected by the critic $\mathcal C$.

-\textbf{Critic and property design:} The Critic $\mathcal C$ in Diffuser{ Lite} plays two important roles: providing generation conditions during the diffusion training process and selecting the optimal plan from the candidates generated by the diffusion model during inference.
-In the context of Offline RL, both Diffuser and DD adopt the cumulative reward of a trajectory as the condition
+\textbf{Critic design:} The Critic $\mathcal C$ in Diffuser{ Lite} plays two important roles: providing generation conditions during the diffusion training process and selecting the optimal plan from the candidates generated by the diffusion model during inference.
+In the context of Offline RL, both Diffuser and DD adopt the cumulative reward of a trajectory as the condition: